 This year’s theme for NZSTA Awareness week 2021 is Rangatiratanga, which is one of our core values.
 Rangatiratanga is associated with sovereignty, leadership, autonomy to make decisions, and self-determination.
-The words Rangatiratanga was used in article 2 in Te Tiriti o Waitangi to ensure Māori maintained control over their whenua/lands, culture, and taonga/treasures.
+The word Rangatiratanga was used in article 2 in Te Tiriti o Waitangi to ensure Māori maintained control over their whenua/lands, culture, and taonga/treasures.

 What does that mean for speech language therapists?
 Rangatiratanga captures people’s right to participate in decisions about their health, education and well-being.
 It’s leading their own journey.

 How do we tautoko/support Māori, and all New Zealanders to exercise Rangatiratanga?
 How do we practice Rangatiratanga as speech language therapists in Aotearoa/New Zealand?
 NZSTA Awareness week 2021 is an opportunity to share stories of challenges we’ve faced and overcome, celebrations of advocacy and promotion of self-determination, and working with clients and whānau to awhi and tautoko their journey with navigating health, education and speech-language therapy services.